joshdev15/joshdev15/README.md

 __Frontend developer__

-I have worked with Vue, Javascript, HTML and CSS.
+I have worked with Vue, Angular, React, Javascript, HTML and CSS.

 __I’m currently learning__

- * React: you can see my "toodo" repository currently under construction.
+ * React: You can see my personal website.
- * Firebase: Excellent platform, will integrate it with my "toodo" project.
+ * Firebase: Excellent platform, trying all the functions I can.

 __Other technologies that I like__